 So who is buried in Grant’s Tomb?
 No one, Hiram Ulysses Grant, and Ulysses S. Grant.

-Are you insane, General Sherman?
+Are You Insane, General Sherman?

 General William Tecumseh Sherman is a name associated with sealing the fate of the Confederate army as well as being hated anywhere in the South (even to this day).
-“Sherman’s March to the Sea” went through Georgia and the Carolina’s and left a trail of destruction in its wake with Sherman’s method of “total war.”
+“Sherman’s March to the Sea” went through Georgia and the Carolinas and left a trail of destruction in its wake with Sherman’s method of “total war.”
 It brought victory for the United States, but Southerners saw it differently.
 But there is an ironic twist to Mr. Sherman many do not realize.

 Prior to the Civil War, Sherman was assigned to posts in Florida, Georgia and South Carolina and in 1859 accepted a position to head the Louisiana Military Academy.
 Sherman didn’t have a problem with slavery or southerners.
 But when the Civil War broke out and Louisiana decided to secede, Sherman resigned.
 Why?
 Because Sherman “refused to accept disunion” regardless of the circumstances.17

 This feeling was so strong, that he would take his “total war” to the South, not because of slavery, but because he believed the South had to pay for its disloyalty.
 Yet, Sherman would avoid battles, if possible, preferring to destroy resources rather than his men, or the South’s men.
 His goal was to bring the war to a quick end, for the sake of both sides.18